-The Reserve and Surplus is the amount separated from the profit of the business for some specific purposes like Revenue Reserve, General reserve, capital reserve etc. In the other words, the reserve and surplus are the retained profit of the business, not distributed as dividends.
+The Reserve and Surplus head in a balance sheet shows the amount separated from the profit of the business for some specific purposes like Revenue Reserve, General reserve, capital reserve etc. In the other words, the reserve and surplus are the retained profit of the business, not distributed as dividends.
 As per companies act, all kinds of reserves including Revaluation of properties, Reserve for tax, Reserve for Bad debts, Depreciation Reserves are considered as Reserve Fund.
-However, banks classify above items as ‘Provisions’ for known and certain liabilities and exclude them from equity, as there is no actual cash flow and they are only book entries.
+However, banks classify the above items as ‘Provisions’ for known and certain liabilities and exclude them from equity, as there is no actual cash flow and they are only for the book entries.

-Current Asset is defined as ‘Any assets of a business organisation that is expected to realise within 12 months from the reporting date or normal operating cycle which includes cash in hand and bank balance.
+Current Asset is defined as ‘Any assets of a business organization that is expected to realise within 12 months from the reporting date or normal operating cycle which includes cash in hand and bank balance (including deposits maturing within one year).
 The inventories viz. raw materials, work- in- progress, finished goods, including those in transit, stores (coal, fuel, oil, lubricants, packing materials, labels etc., coming under stores.), are classified as current assets.

 The assets which are in the form of physical substances are called tangible assets.
 Land, buildings, motor vehicles, furniture, inventories are few examples of tangible assets.
 The intangible assets are, any long-term assets useful to the business, but they do not have any physical dimension.
 The assets like the brand franchise, trade- mark, royalty, patent, copy -right, distribution right etc., which do not have physical substance are called intangible assets.
 The intangible assets; although do not have physical characteristics, they represent value, rights, privileges and economic benefits, just like tangible assets.